melissamonk-NOAA/Vermilion_2021/doc/north.md

 The STAT presented proposed analyses and data sources for the 2021 vermilion rockfish assessment during the PFMC Pre-Assessment Workshop for 2021 Vermilion and Lingcod Stock Assessments, hosted virtually on March 29, 2021.
-Topics addressed i ncluded progress on research priorities, data sources and types, stock structure, fleet structure, key model parameters (e.g. natural mortality), and potential challenges.Descriptions of each data source included in the model (Figure \@ref(fig:data-plot)) and sources that were explored but not included are included within this section.
+Topics addressed included progress on research priorities, data sources and types, stock structure, fleet structure, key model parameters (e.g. natural mortality), and potential challenges.
+Descriptions of each data source included in the model (Figure \@ref(fig:data-plot)) and sources that were explored, but not included are included within this section.

 ## Fishery-Dependent Data

-A complete summary of estimated vermilion rockfish removals (commercial and recreational) in this assessment model, by year and data source, is provided in Tables (\@ref(tab:comm-catches)) and \@ref(tab:rec-catches), respectively.
+A complete summary of estimated vermilion rockfish removals by each fleet in the commercial and recreational fleets modeled in this assessment are provided in Table
+\@ref(tab:landings).
+The data sources for landings varied by each fleet and a summary of each data source and the time period for which it was used is in Table \@ref(catch-source).
+Of note is that the commercial landings are in metric tons (mt) and the recreational landings are in numbers of fish (thousands of fish).
 Data and methods used to derive these estimates are described in this section.

 ## Commercial